-Induz 2.5Mg Capsule is a drug sold under the trade name Femara for the treatment of Breast Cancer in Post-Menopausal Women.
+Induz capsule is a drug used for the treatment of Breast Cancer in postmenopausal Women.
 Sometimes, excess Estrogen in the body can stimulate Cancerous Cells to grow in the Breasts.
 It is commonly used to treat estrogen-dependent Tumors.
 It belongs to a group of drugs called Aromatase Inhibitors that prevents the conversion of Androgen to Estrogen in women.
-In Menopausal Women, the Ovaries do not produce Estrogen.
-Instead, the Body Fat, using a Protein called Aromatase, produce it.
-Letrozole inhibits the production of Estrogen and thus prevents the growth of a Tumor.

 It also increases the thickness of the Endometrium and improves Follicular development in the Ovaries.
 This medication can also induce Ovulation in females if they are unable to do so naturally.
 Sometimes, this drug can be also prescribed to men with Breast Cancer.
 It is only prescribed if the biopsy shows Oestrogen Receptors within the cells.

 This drug is used to treat the following problem:

 It needs to be taken for 5 years after the surgery to maintain its effect on the cancer.

 What is the onset of action?

 The drug therapy requires a minimum of 3-4 months to show any effect on the tumour.